gpascale/static-site-boilerplate/README.md

-Basic boilerplate for a static website using LESS, Grunt and standard JS libraries.
+Basic boilerplate for a website using node/express LESS, Grunt and standard JS libraries.